 I abhor trying to function in reality with a faulty brain.
 I annoy myself endlessly.
 I much prefer communicating through writing.
 At least here I can articulate myself.

-So maybe mindful meditation, exercise and brain-games is enough to boost those cognitive skills.
+So maybe mindful meditation, exercise, and brain-games are enough to boost those cognitive skills.
 Maybe the haze will lift a little.
 However, I suspect it is a complex problem when it comes to pain.
-As long as the pain stimulus is crowding the brain… thought will be difficult.
+As long as the pain stimulus is crowding the brain… though will be difficult.
 Higher the pain, the more difficult it is to think through.